farha-cse/Nmap-Network-Scanning/README.md

 - Several ports were filtered.

 ## Conclusion

-Nmap successfully identified active services and open ports on the target host.# Nmap-Network-Scanning Basic network scanning and port identification using Nmap.
+Nmap successfully identified active services and open ports on the target host.